spree/spree/guides/content/developer/tutorials/api_customization_tutorial.md

 ## Introduction

 In this tutorial we are going to learn how we can customize the **[REST API](../../api)** provided by Spree, adding a new endpoint (or you can override an existing in core).
-We will do this on the extension `spree_simple_sales` created in [Extensions tutorial](extensions_tutorial).
-If you don't see before, please check them!
+We will use `spree_simple_sales` extension created in [Extensions tutorial](extensions_tutorial).
+If you haven't seen before, please check them!

 ## Adding Custom Endpoints

-Similarly to [Adding a Controller Action](extensions_tutorial.md#adding-a-controller-action-to-homecontroller) of [Extensions tutorial](extensions_tutorial), you can create a new controller class with a action that emits a json response from a [Rabl](https://github.com/nesquena/rabl) view.
+Similarly to [Adding a Controller Action](extensions_tutorial.md#adding-a-controller-action-to-homecontroller) of [Extensions tutorial](extensions_tutorial), you can create a new controller class with an action that emits a json response from a [Rabl](https://github.com/nesquena/rabl) view.

 ### Creating the controller and action